Search Filters

 Promising Short-Term Results Following Selective Bundle Reconstruction In Partial Anterior Cruciate Ligament Tears

-Ferran Abat, MD, PhD, SPAIN Pablo E. Gelber, MD, PhD, SPAIN Juan Ignacio Erquicia, MD, SPAIN Marc Tey, MD, SPAIN Xavier Pelfort, PhD, SPAIN Raúl Torres-Claramunt, PhD, SPAIN Joan Carles Monllau, MD, PhD, Prof., SPAIN
+Ferran Abat, MD, PhD, SPAIN Pablo E. Gelber, MD, PhD, SPAIN Juan Ignacio Erquicia, MD, PhD, SPAIN Marc Tey, MD, SPAIN Xavier Pelfort, PhD, SPAIN Raúl Torres-Claramunt, PhD, SPAIN Joan Carles Monllau, MD, PhD, Prof., SPAIN

 ICATME-Institut Universitari Dexeus, Barcelona, Barcelona, SPAIN